kragen/derctuo/markdown/globoflexia.md

   portland cement and quartz construction sand, which is wetted with water before inflation.
-- The same kind of concrete canvas is commonly used as a geotextile, in which case the form is just the earth's surface.
+- The same kind of concrete canvas is commonly used as a geotextile, in which case the form is just the earth’s surface.
-- "Ferrocement" uses a form made by bending rebar and "fiber reinforcement" made of lighter-weight metal cloth, such as hardware cloth or chicken wire; once the first layer of fiber reinforcement is in place on the form, an adhesive system of typically portland cement, quartz construction sand, and water is troweled on, often
+- “Ferrocement” uses a form made by bending rebar and “fiber reinforcement” made of lighter-weight metal cloth, such as hardware cloth or chicken wire; once the first layer of fiber reinforcement is in place on the form, an adhesive system of typically portland cement, quartz construction sand, and water is troweled on, often